Need a Doctor during a Typhoon? Your Practical Guide

 Check with your clinic if you have an appointment during the closed hours – it’s likely you will be able to re-book for the earliest available appointment slot when the clinic re-opens.

 Private hospitals will be open during a typhoon.
-Like public hospitals, they may be short-staffed due to safety issues of staff travelling in to work.
+Like public hospitals, they may be short-staffed due to safety issues of staff traveling to work.

 Keep in mind that many private hospitals and doctor’s fees will have a significant surcharge for procedures carried out during a typhoon.
 For example, some hospitals charge 1.5 times the normal fee for surgeries or procedures starting during a typhoon and an extra surcharge for obstetrical fees during a typhoon.
 Specific surcharges are not publicly available for other hospitals.